 We sell and market our products and services through our field sales force that works closely with our channel partners, which includes a network of distributors and resellers, in developing sales opportunities.
 We use a two-tiered channel model whereby we sell our products and services to our distributors, which in turn sell to resellers, which then sell to end-users.
-We derived 92% and 91% of revenue through our channel network in the three months ended March 31, 2021 and 2020, respectively.
-One of our distributors accounted for 41% and 43% of revenue in the three months ended March 31, 2021 and 2020, respectively.
-That same distributor accounted for 41% of accounts receivable at March 31, 2021 and December 31, 2020.
+We derived 92% of revenue through our channel network in the three and nine months ended September 30, 2021 and 92% and 91% of revenue in the three and nine months ended September 30, 2020, respectively.
+One of our distributors accounted for 39% and 40% of revenue in the three and nine months ended September 30, 2021, respectively, and 43% of revenue in the three and nine months ended September 30, 2020.
+That same distributor accounted for 43% and 41% of accounts receivable at September 30, 2021 and December 31, 2020, respectively.